 - Data Interpretation is one of the easy and scoring subjects but at the same time consuming as well.
 It needs hands-on topics live Average, Percentage, Ratio, and Proportion, etc.

 - Questions asked in DI are mainly based on bar graphs, pie charts, line graphs, etc., hence one must know to read these graphs and charts to solve questions at a great speed.

-- Reasoning whereas checks aspirant’s logical and analytical skills, can be a tricky subject.
-This requires critical thinking to come to a conclusion and pick correct option.
+- Reasoning whereas checks aspirant’s logical and analytical skills can be a tricky subject.
+This requires critical thinking to come to a conclusion and pick the correct option.

-- One of the best method to prepare for this section is taking up online quizzes and tests.
-Having applications on smartphone can provide some questions to solve while on the move.
+- One of the best methods to prepare for this section is taking up online quizzes and tests.
+Having applications on a smartphone can provide some questions to solve while on the move.